Over the last decade, 3D printers and in fact, 3D technologies in general, have caused quite a stir.

 Resin 3D Printers

-The Anycubic Photon Mono X is another MSLA unit kitted out with some exciting upgrades over its Mono predecessor.
-Apart from sporting a three-times higher maximum print speed (now up to 60mm/h), the system has a much larger 192 x 120 x 245 mm build volume, and the ability to control the printer using a mobile app.
+The Anycubic Photon Mono X 6Ks is another MSLA unit kitted out with some exciting upgrades over its Mono predecessor.
+Apart from sporting a three-times higher maximum print speed (now up to 60mm/h), the system has a much larger 195.84 x 122.4 x 200 mm build volume, and the ability to control the printer using a mobile app.

 Elsewhere, the Mono X features a Z-axis that reduces the risk of layer shifting – achieved using the improved motion stability from dual linear rails and a stepper motor and clearance nut combination.
-The machine also features a new matrix of quartz lamp beads that provide its UV light source, and an 8.9-inch 4K monochrome LCD to help deliver high-quality prints.
+The machine also features a new matrix of quartz lamp beads that provide its UV light source, and a 9.1-inch 6K monochrome LCD to help deliver high-quality prints.

 Performance-wise the Mono X does well enough.
 The prints are accurate and there is little to fault it for.
 It even comes with a handy Resin Exposure Range Finder (RERF) file which prints eight squares at varying exposures to find the optimal setting.

-Some users have reported occasionally finding scraps of cured resin that remain in the tank after printing but aside from that, you’ll be hard-pressed to find any glaring faults with this 3D printer.
+With its predecessor, its users reported occasionally finding scraps of cured resin that remain in the tank after printing but aside from that, you’ll be hard-pressed to find any glaring faults with this 3D printer.

 Original Prusa SL1S SPEED

-Prusa Research feature again, with another open-source device but this time an MSLA printer – the Original Prusa SL1S SPEED.
+Prusa Research features again with another open-source device, this time with an MSLA printer – the Original Prusa SL1S SPEED.

 The SL1S SPEED boasts improved print quality over the previous SL1, a 25% larger print area, and a 1.4-second exposure time per layer using transparent resin.
 With standard, opaque 405 nm resins, the printer can also achieve a 1.6-second exposure time per layer.
-So, it’s safe to say, Prusa Research has done quite a bit of work on its previous release.
+So, it’s safe to say, Prusa Research has done quite a bit to improve on its previous release.

 The SL1S also features a 2560 x 1620p, 5.96-inch monochrome LCD with a 2,000-hour lifespan.
 It has a print volume of 127 x 80 x 150 mm, a minimal layer height of 0.05 mm, and supports third-party resins.
 This increased capacity, coupled with the machine’s faster print speed mean that it can finish the largest print it’s capable of in less than four hours at a 0.05 mm layer height, or in three hours at an increased layer height of 0.1 mm.